jcristau/Lima-documentation/source/install_linux.rst

 Particular version
 ``````````````````
-On all version of LImA is tagged.
+All versions of LImA are tagged.
 So you can retreive a particular version.

 This command provide the tag list: